The Best Cold Calling Script & How to Make Your Own [Template]

 14. Focus on your goal.

-The goal of each cold call is to introduce yourself to the prospect and set up a discovery call with them.
-Remind yourself of the desired end result.
-This will help you stay on track as you're cold-calling prospects.
+Cold calls have two goals: Introducing yourself to the prospect and setting up a discovery call with them.
+Remind yourself of the desired results to help you stay on track as you're cold-calling prospects.

 15. Have a ‘close’ in mind for every conversation.